-The 2019 Whistleblowing Policy has been prepared in consultation with staff and with the help of the independent charity, Protect.
+The Whistleblowing Policy has been prepared in consultation with staff and with the help of the independent charity, Protect.
 It commits the Council to ensuring that whistle blowers will suffer no recrimination or victimisation as a result of raising a concern about malpractice.
-The Policy is reviewed every two years and is therefore due to be reviewed during 2021.